 Setting up should be a breeze for seasoned musicians, who will be amazed at the excellent sound quality of the drum set.
 The included heads aren’t fancy like what you’ll find on more expensive kits, but still good enough for the price range of the drum set.

 Overall, this is a great deal given its price and features.
 More Details on manufacturer site.

 Intermediate drummers won’t be intimidated by this beast, which comes in three configurations.
-There’s one that consists of 10 inch, and 12 inch mounted toms, a 14 by 14-inch floor tom, a 14 inch by the 5.5-inch snare, and a 20 inch by the 18-inch bass drum.
+There’s one that consists of 10 inches, and 12 inches mounted toms, a 14 by 14-inch floor tom, a 14 inch by 5.5-inch snare, and a 20 inch by 18-inch bass drum.

 Whatever configuration an intermediate drummer decides to get, he’ll be assured of the build and design quality.
-Take for instance the mounted toms that make use of a black Star-Cast mounting system which suspends the drum from the angled frame.
+Take for instance the mounted toms that make use of a black Star-Cast mounting system that suspends the drum from the angled frame.

 The snare drum is also pretty impressive with outstanding rim clicks thanks to its die-cast hoops.
 The toms have defined pitches.
 The floor tom has clear low ends.

 As the name of this drum set indicates, it is an idea for working drummers who want to have an easy to load and transport drum kit.
 It’s not only easy to load in and out, but also great sounding.

 This five-piece drum set includes a kick drum measuring 20 x 12 inches; two mounted toms measuring eight x6 inches and 10 x 7 inches, a floor tom measuring 12 x 12 inches, and a snare drum measuring 13 x 5 inches.

 The drum sizes were designed not only to provide the deep tones but to make the set up of the drum kit quick and easy.
 Because the drum shells are made of birch, you can be assured of good tonal qualities from this drum kit, with peaks in the highs and lows.
+See more details here.

 This intermediate best drum kit is considered one of the best selling drum sets of all time.
 Its maker, Pearl, incorporated its trademark Superior Shell Technology (SST) in this drum set plus put Opti-Loc tom mounts and superior hardware.

-The SST of Pearl is a unique technique to the brand designed to achieve the ideal air chamber.
-The inner of this kit is made of Asian faux mahogany which adds to the rich and deep tones produced by the drums.
+The SST of Pearl is a unique technique for the brand designed to achieve the ideal air chamber.
+The winner of this kit is made of Asian faux mahogany which adds to the rich and deep tones produced by the drums.

 The snare drum, however, is the weakest link of this set as it is very lightweight.
 Drummers should also take some time in tuning it to yield a good sound.